 If a geotechnical investigation determines that any MSE wall backfill materials are available from project excavation, those quantities would be included on the earthwork summary table on the plans.
-See Quantity Summary Table Examples No. 3A - Waste Project with Onsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials in Appendix B.
+See Quantity Summary Table Examples No. 3A - Waste Project with Onsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials and No. 3B - Waste Project with Offsite Source for MSE Wall Backfill Materials in Appendix B.